khuang1024/top-one-mturk-lib/README.md

 This process can be organized like a tree or a bubble.

 With this library, you can easily make this feature.
-By implementing an interface, passing the parameters which serves your personal purpose to an instance of the algorithm and run this instance, everything will be done.
+By implementing an interface, passing the parameters which serve your specific purpose to an instance of the algorithm and run this instance, everything will be done.